-^{} Because this shareholder vote is advisory, the vote will not be binding on the board or Helix.
+(b) Because this shareholder vote is advisory, the vote will not be binding on the board or Helix.
 The Compensation Committee, however, will review the voting results and take them into consideration when making future compensation decisions for our executive officers.

-5. If I received a notice in the mail regarding Internet availability of the proxy materials instead of a paper copy of the proxy materials, why was that the case?
+If I received a notice in the mail regarding Internet availability of the proxy materials instead of a paper copy of the proxy materials, why was that the case?

 We are using the "notice and access" process permitted by the SEC to distribute proxy materials to certain shareholders.
 This process allows us to post proxy materials on a designated website and notify shareholders of the availability of the proxy materials on that website.
-As such, we are furnishing proxy materials, including this proxy statement and our 2013 describes how to vote via the Internet.
+As such, we are furnishing proxy materials, including this proxy statement and our 2014 Annual Report, by providing access to those documents on the Internet for most shareholders instead of mailing paper copies.
+The Notice, which is being mailed to most of our shareholders, describes how to access and review all of the proxy materials on the Internet.
+The Notice also describes how to vote via the Internet.
 If you would like to receive a paper copy by mail or an electronic copy by e-mail of our proxy materials, you should follow the instructions in the Notice for requesting those materials.
-Your request to receive your future proxy materials by email will save us the cost of printing and mailing documents to you and will reduce the impact on the environment.
+Your request to receive your future proxy materials by e-mail will save us the cost of printing and mailing documents to you and will reduce the impact on the environment.